Stealth Address

 Benefits:

-Lightweight: No heavy computation required (unlike zk-proofs).
+Lightweight: No heavy computation required, unlike zk-proofs.

 Scalable: Can implement at application layer without protocol changes.

-Stealth addresses are practical privacy tool.
+Stealth addresses are a practical privacy tool.

 Stealth Address Challenges